martinkearn/AI-Services-Workshop/Knowledge/Knowledge-Lab.md

 In this section, we'll explore the API.

 1. Access your Swagger site.
 The link will be in the information you saved at the end of step 2.1.
 It will look something like https://{Some unique reference}.azurewebsites.net/swagger
-    * If your project is taking too long on your own subscription, you are welcome to use the pre-trained model at http://aiday.info/BooksNew using a key of `NDJzdW1vcnZicGNkaQ==`
 1. Enter the 'Admin Key' in the 'API Key' section and click 'Explore'
 1. Click 'List Operations' to see the various API operations
 1. Click on `/api/models/default/recommend`